 Common signs of chemical issues in pools include cloudy water, algae growth, irritation after swimming, and a strong chlorine odor.
 If you experience any of these, talk to a pool contractor.

-Run your filter and pump until the water clears up, which usually takes around 24 hours.
-And once your water clears up, test and balance your water again.
+Run your filter and pump until the water clears up, which takes around 24 hours.
+Once it does, test and balance it again.

 Finally, you need to take care of your pool filter.
-The process varies depending on the type of pool filter you own.
-You have the choice of soaking your filter cartridges in diluted muriatic acid, or getting a new one if you want to be absolutely sure you won’t reinfect the pool.
+The process varies with the type of pool filter you own.
+If you want to be absolutely sure you won’t reinfect the pool, you can soak your filter cartridges in diluted muriatic acid or get new ones.
 If you have a DE filter, do a backwash.

-Black algae is the toughest type to get rid of.
-It’s often found in concrete, plaster, or gunite pools and rarely in fiberglass or vinyl liner pools.
+Black algae is the toughest to get rid of.
+It’s often found in concrete, plaster, or gunite pools and rarely in fiberglass or vinyl-lined pools.

 For black algae, you may need to put in more elbow grease during the first step, which is the manual cleaning.
 Consider using a putty knife or a pumice stone to scrub off the black algae.
 And for the most stubborn stains, use a chlorine tablet and scrub it directly onto the surface.